kelvinninja1/codenvy.github.io/pages/configuration/docker-config.md

 There are multiple techniques for connecting to Docker including Unix sockets, localhost, and remote connections over TCP protocol.
 Depending upon the type of connection you require and the location of the machine node running Docker, we use different parameters.

-## Workspace Port Exposure

-Inside your user's workspace containers, Che launches microservices on port `4401` and `4403`.
-We also launch SSH agents on port `22`.
-The terminal accessible in the workspace is also launched as an agent in the workspace on port `4411`.
-Custom stacks (configured in the dashboard) may expose additional services on different ports.

-Docker uses ephemeral port mapping.
-The ports accessible to your clients start at port `32768` and go through a wide range.
-When we start services internal to Docker, they are mapped to one of these ports.
-It is these ports that the browser (or SSH) clients connect to, and would need to be opened if connecting through a firewall.

-Additionally, if services are started within the workspace that expose their own ports, then those ports need to have an `EXPOSE <port>` command added to the workspace image Dockerfile, or from within the user dashboard these ports need to be explicitly added to the workspace configuration.
-As a courtesy, in our default stack images, we expose port `80` and `8080` within the container for any users that want to launch services on those ports.

 ## Firewalls
 On Linux, a firewall may block inbound connections from within Docker containers to your localhost network.
 As a result, the workspace agent is unable to ping the Che server.
 You can check for the firewall and then disable it.